lanyshi/vue-firebase-chat/README.md

-# Vue.js & Firebase: Real-Time Chat
+# GitHub Pages: Real-Time Chat

 A real-time chat application built with Vue.js and Firebase.